dbazile/tinytracker/README.md

 ![screenshot](/screenshot.png)

 An over-engineered util that I use to keep track of my hours to make timekeeping reconciliation suck a little less.
+Also, Pomodoro timer...

 I suppose I _could_ just use pen and paper...